-The recent suspension of 28 athletes by the International Association of Athletics Federations has brought to light the reality and seriousness of drugs in sport.
-But how do we know which sports nutrition products to use?
+The regular suspension of athletes by the International Association of Athletics Federations reminds us of the reality and seriousness of drug use in sport.
+But how do elite athletes know which sports nutrition products to trust?

 What's the problem?

 With the boundaries of human performance being challenged, the use of supplementation including protein shakes, rehydration sachets, vitamins and minerals has increased in recent years, with the intention of improving physical performance, both for elite athletes and for weekend warriors.
 Unfortunately some of those taking supplements may be unknowingly ingesting substances such as stimulants and hormones, banned by the World Anti-Doping Agency (WADA).

 The repercussions of a positive drugs test can be severe, including suspension from sport for a number of years to lifetime bans for repeat offenders, not to mention possible health ramifications.
 In addition, the use of drugs in sport has unfortunately led to a number of medals being won unfairly, thereby decreasing the integrity of sporting competition.
 It is therefore the aim of WADA to bring consistency to anti-doping policies and regulations within sport across the world, enabling athletes to compete on a level playing field.

 So how do banned substances find their way into sports nutrition products in the first place?

 The primary sources of contamination are raw materials and poor manufacturing practices.
 Many supplements are subcontracted to third party manufacturers, some of whom make a range of different products.
 Cross contamination can easily occur when traces of ingredients move between products being manufactured in the same facility.